In this tutorial, I will explain how you can connect ManyChat to DialogFlow and use Google’s AI in your ManyChat chatbot.

 - Handle entities and use the value of entities in your ManyChat flow

-- And even handle multiple languages inside your ManyChat chatbot by using DialogFlow
+- Handle multiple languages inside your ManyChat chatbot by using DialogFlow

 The best part: the first two months it’s free and after that, it will only cost you $5 per month!